bjcolston/No-Errors-Adventure-List-Support/README.md

 # What is No Errors Adventure List?
-No Error Adventure List is a high school bucket list app designed to help teens graduate with more than just a diploma.
+No Errors Adventure List is a high school bucket list app designed to help teens graduate with more than just a diploma.
 Built by No Errors, a Detroit-based non-profit, the app gives every student a curated set of real-life challenges across four key areas — so you build skills, make memories, and step into your future with confidence and zero regrets.
 Every student starts with 25 core adventures plus 10 personalized challenges selected through a keyword interest quiz.
 Your list is yours.
 Your journey is yours.
 No errors.

 ## Getting Started
 **1. Download the app**
-Visit the App Store and search for "No Error Adventure List."
+Visit the App Store and search for "No Errors Adventure List."
 Tap Get to download and install it on your iPhone or iPad.

 **2. Take the keyword interest quiz**
 Browse a list of interest keywords and select the ones that resonate with you.
 Each keyword connects to a hidden adventure task — you won't know what it unlocks until you choose it.
 That's part of the fun.